Quick Facts About J. T. Thorpe Inc.

 Filed in 2002, emerged in 2006

-Refractory contractors construct and repair industrial equipment that operates in extremely high-temperature or acidic conditions such as steam boilers, furnaces and chemical refining machinery.
+J.T.
+Thorpe used asbestos extensively in its insulation and refractory materials for industrial equipment.
+The company specialized in constructing and repairing equipment that operated in extreme heat or acidic conditions, such as steam boilers, furnaces and chemical refining machinery.

-In 2002, the costs of asbestos litigation forced the company to file for Chapter 11 bankruptcy and create a trust fund to handle future asbestos claims.
-Today, the company is known as J.T.
+Facing rising litigation costs, J.T.
+Thorpe filed for Chapter 11 bankruptcy in 2002.
+The company created an asbestos trust fund to handle future asbestos claims.
+Today, it operates as J.T.
 Thorpe & Sons Inc.

 Development of J.T.
 Thorpe Trust